 Your home air conditioning system can be broken up into three major groups; the outdoor condenser, the indoor air handler, and the ductwork/controls.
 Each of these significant groups has four major components that allow your air conditioning system to function correctly.

-The outdoor air conditioner unit consists of these major pieces:
+The outdoor unit air conditioner unit consists of these major pieces:

 - The Fan – The fan cools the condenser coils and draws out heat and moisture from returning coolant.

-- Condenser Coils – A condensing coil is the vehicle that sends and receives refrigerant, i.e., coolant, to and from the evaporator coil inside the house.
+- Condenser Coils – the condensing coil is the vehicle that sends and receives refrigerant, i.e., coolant, to and from the evaporator coil inside the house.